hsiaoyi0504/awesome-cheminformatics/README.md

 * [Asad's Blog](https://chembioinfo.com/) - Bolg of Syed Asad Rahman, who is a research scientist in the [Thornton group](http://www.ebi.ac.uk/research/thornton) at EMBL-EBI.
 * [steeveslab-blog](http://asteeves.github.io/) - Some examples using [RDKit](http://www.rdkit.org/).
 * [Macs in Chemistry](http://www.macinchem.org/) - Provide a resource for chemists using Apple Macintosh computers.
+* [DrugDiscovery.NET](http://www.drugdiscovery.net/) - Blog of [Andreas Bender](http://www.andreasbender.de/), who is a Reader for Molecular Informatics at University of Cambridge.

 ### Books